personium/legacy-docs/en/installation_guide/003_Install_To_LocalMachine.md

 4. Change to io-vagrant-ansible directory under the local repository you cloned, and run vagrant up. \* This process takes around 30 min.

     \* If your network is under proxy, please read "For proxy environment" below.

     \* Tomcat sometimes seems to fail starting.
 I happens when it takes more than 60 seconds.
-But tomcat is usually running, so please go to next step ignoring that.
+Please make sure tomcat is running and proceed to the next step.

 	```bash
 	$ cd ./io-vagrant-ansible